Daily guide for projects

 Try to write down a few sentences for each of the two steps applied to your project.
 Putting thoughts into well-defined sentences and paragraphs helps at all stages of a project.

-These correspond to “modelling steps 3-4”.
-As usual, watch the short video and start through the notebook.
-It will ask you to find the ingredients for your project.
+Start by watching the videos for Modeling Steps 3-4.
+It will help you define the ingredients for your project.
 In our case, this primarily involves finding a dataset.
 Finding a good dataset is a crucial step in all deep learning projects.
-Since you already have a question, you need the right dataset for that question.
-If you can find a good one, it will make the rest of the project much easier, so you should spend a lot of time on this (both days).
+It will make the rest of the project much easier, so you should spend a lot of time on this (both days).
 This goes hand in hand with formulating a hypothesis (step 4), because some datasets will naturally invite you to make a hypothesis, especially if you already have a well-defined question.
 Here’s an example:

 To find the dataset, you can rely on searches, especially using the keywords you identified in your literature review.
 You can also go to a few very well organized websites/repositories that have links to datasets (see these ones for example).
 When you find a dataset, make sure you can load it easily into google colab, either by downloading it locally and then uploading to your google drive, OR (and this is preferable/easier, especially if you don’t have good internet) by directly downloading the dataset into google colab.
 You should then start working on the reformatting of the data, to put it into a format that you can apply deep learning on it (usually a multi-dimensional numpy array, or a set of images with a dataloader object in Pytorch).
 It’s good to organize your dataset into a nice format early on, because that will save you time later and will make it easier to think about how to apply models to your data.